TimKDJ/jasp-desktop/syntax-revised.md

 -----------------------------------------------------------
 ```

-- Making sure the output is more 'sane'; the excessive nesting should be reduced to top level elements.
-- Index names must be short and to the point, instead of the long concatenations.
+- Making sure the output structure is more 'sane'; the excessive nesting should be reduced to top level elements.
+Index names must be short and to the point, instead of the long concatenations.
-- Tables need to be a common format like a regular data.frames or the like that allows users to easily use them for further analysis.
+- Tables need to be a common format like a regular `data.frame` or the like that allows users to use the table data for further analysis.
-- Plots should go to the plot device and the plot object returned in the results list (and the R editor should be able to handle plots without crashing).
+- Plots should go to the plot device and the plot object returned in the results list (the R editor should be able to handle plots without crashing).

+#### Additional Thoughts
+- How should a table with collapsed columns be represented in R?
+It can't be a normal `data.frame` because the columns mix types.
+- We could automatically give tips in the R editor if we see a filter or compute column command that is not stored in the data by the user.
 - `info(jasp::banova(...args...))` could be used to return additional info in an enriched ASCII representation of the analysis.
 Each output element will have info added next to it; these info elements can be extracted from the `$addInfo`'s used in the analysis.

-### Running Syntax in the JASP R Editor: thoughts
-- How should a table with collapsed columns be represented in R?

-## User interaction with the Syntax Mode within RStudio
+## User Interaction with the Syntax Mode within RStudio

 ### Package Eco-system
 To make it easy to perform an analysis in R it needs to be simple to install our R packages and run them.
 They should not require anything from JASP.
 A number of packages need to be created with distinct sets of functionality.
 Doing so, will ensure people can check the namespace and only find a coherent set of functions.
-Furthermore, this will ensure we can easily update separate components, without users having to reinstall everything when something unrelated to what they do (i.e., develop, or run analyses) changes.
+Furthermore, this will ensure we can easily update separate components, without users having to reinstall everything when something changes unrelated to what they do (i.e., develop, or run analyses).
 - `jasp`: A package that bundles the common R analyses in one namespace.
 Installs all the required R analysis packages that are created by the JASP team.
 Exports only the analysis functions and the functions for the filter and column computation.
 The benefit of this approach is that users only need to know about a single package, only need to install packages once and it becomes clear from looking at the `jasp` namespace which analyses are available.
 Additional modules can be installed as separate R packages.
 - `jaspBase`: A package that contains all the building blocks for creating a JASP R analysis.
-This is basically a combination of jaspResults and the convenience functions such as those found in common.R and commonerrorcheck.R.
+This should be a combination of `jaspResults` with the current `jaspBase`.
+It's important `jaspResults` is incorporated here, because it needs to be installable without having jasp-desktop.
 - `jaspGraphs`: A package that handles all our plotting needs.
 - `jaspTools`: A package that aids an R analysis developer with the creation of their JASP R analysis.
-It exports functions related to the creation of an JASP-R package skeleton, the handling of translations, creation of a wrapper, etc.
+It exports functions related to the creation of an JASP-R package skeleton, the handling of translations, creation of a Wrapper, etc.

-### Running environment
+### Running Environment
 At present jaspTools is required to run an analysis, this is mainly because JASP inserts certain objects into the global R environment, which naturally do not exist when run outside of JASP.
-To ensure analyses can be run from R:
+To ensure analyses can be run in RStudio:
 - The `jaspBase` package needs to provide drop-in replacements for the C++ functions defined in `jasprcpp.cpp` (e.g., `encodeColNamesStrict`).
-- The `jaspBase` package needs to make column encoding available to ensure that when an analysis works in JASP it will also work in R.
+- The `jaspBase` package needs to make column encoding available to ensure that when an analysis works in JASP it will also work in RStudio.
 - The `jaspBase` package needs to make the `jaspResults` object assignable to a variable, in this way users can run multiple analyses.
 - Each analysis must be able to correctly deal with receiving data directly through the `dataset` argument.